avahidi/molly/README.rst

 Why the name?
 ~~~~~~~~~~~~~

-molly was named after molly Hooper, from the BBC TV-series Sherlock.
+molly was named after Molly Hooper, from the BBC TV-series Sherlock.
-According to Wikipedia "molly Hooper [...] is a 31-year-old specialist registrar
+According to Wikipedia "Molly Hooper [...] is a 31-year-old specialist registrar
 working in the morgue at St Bartholomew's Hospital [...]".
 This seemed appropriate
 for a software used to dissect long dead binaries.